Zabihullah Mojaddidy

-Dr. Zabihullah Mojaddidy is an Afghan politician.
+Dr. Zabihullah Mojaddidy (born 1946) is an Afghan politician.
 He served as the Governor of Kabul Province between July 2009 and until resigning in March 2011.
 His resignation was due to a lack of support from development ministries and the Presidential Palace in regard to his ideas for the reconstruction of Kabul City.
 Prior to becoming governor, he served as the Deputy Minister of Higher Education.

 Background

-Mojaddidi was born in Kabul, Afghanistan, in an influential Afghan family.
-His father is Professor Sibghatullah Mojaddedi, the President of Afghanistan in 1992 and an elder in the politics of Afghanistan.
+Mojaddidi was born in 1946 in Kabul, Afghanistan, in an influential Afghan family.
+His father, Professor Sibghatullah Mojaddedi, was briefly the President of Afghanistan in 1992 and an elder in the politics of Afghanistan.

 He graduated with a B.S. in Civil Engineering/Structures from the University of Hawaii in 1971, and an M.S. in Civil Engineering/Structures (1973) and PhD in Engineering Science & Mechanics (1977) from Virginia Polytechnic Institute & State University.

 Zabihullah Mojaddidi served in the Mujahideen forces during the Soviet–Afghan War.
-He took part in international conferences, and functioning as Secretary General of Afghan National Liberation Front – a former major moderate Afghan resistance party and now a popular registered political party in the country.
+He took part in international conferences, and functioned as Secretary General of Afghan National Liberation Front – a former major moderate Afghan resistance party and now a popular registered political party in the country.
 Dr. Mojaddidy's experience includes 8 years of volunteer work for Afghan refugees; 10 years of engineering practice in the United States in Quality Control, Project Management, Land Development and design of building, drainage and roadway structures, 12 years as university professor outside Afghanistan, one year as Deputy Minister of Higher Education and governor of Kabul Province since July 2009.
 He has published technical papers on nonlinear mechanics and has presented papers on the subject at the Canadian Congress of Applied Mechanics.
 His research on nonlinear vibrations is included in reputed textbooks on the subject.